 ABSTRACT.
 The mechanism of self-organization resulting in coordinated collective motion has received wide attention, in particular because collective behavior emerging out of selforganization is one of the most striking property of an animal group.
 In almost all the associated models, it is assumed that each individual in an animal group tends to align its direction of motion and velocity with those of its neighbors.
 The rules of alignment are often assumed to be of metric type, i.e. depending on the distances between individuals.
-The observation of large starlings flocks suggested in $[BCC^+08]$ to rather consider nearest neighbor interactions, and several attempts were done to provide us with such models.
+The observation of large starlings flocks suggested in [BCC+08] to rather consider nearest neighbor interactions, and several attempts were done to provide us with such models.

-In the present note, we are interested in some properties of such a recent (not so) toymodel presented in [BD16] and [BD17].
+In the present note, we are interested in some properties of such a recent model presented in [BD16] and [BD17].
 This model is a discrete model on velocities of N agents that interact according to their rank (and not their pairwise distance).
-In this paper, we present in a first part a detailed analysis of its flocking properties (flocking of the whole population as well as flocking of some subgroups of the population) and bounds for the flocking time.
-The second part deals with partial results on the limiting behavior for large populations (N goes to infinity).
-We indeed show that the convergence of the first marginals is equivalent to the propagation of chaos.
-The propagation of chaos in full generality stays an open problem that has been dealt with in [DP18] for a subclass of the communication function.
+In this paper, we present a detailed analysis of its flocking properties (flocking of the whole population as well as flocking of some subgroups of the population) and bounds for the flocking time.
 In the final section we discuss some consequences and interpretations of these results compared with existing numerical results in the literature.

-Key words : Rank-based interactions, Flocking, Collective behavior, Birth and Death models.
+Key words: Rank-based interactions, Flocking, Collective behavior, Birth and Death models.